 Some of those most affected by asbestos exposure are the United States, military veterans.
 In fact, it is estimated that 1 in 3 mesothelioma victims is a veteran.
 Whether they served in the Army, Navy, or Marines, most soldiers faced asbestos exposure along with the dangers of combat.
 This is because asbestos materials were used so heavily within every branch of the military:

-Army – Most Army vehicles were equipped with asbestos insulation to protect soldiers from fires, while Army bases were also built with affordable asbestos construction materials.
+Army – Most Army vehicles were equipped with asbestos insulation and brakes, while Army bases were also built with asbestos construction materials.

 Air Force – Asbestos could be found in the brakes, cockpit heating systems, heat shields, torque valves, gaskets, electrical wiring, and insulation within Air Force aircraft.

 Navy – Nearly all Navy ships constructed after 1920 contained asbestos throughout the ship, no matter what their size and function.
-Some soldiers were exposed to asbestos fibers within their sleeping quarters.
+Some soldiers were also exposed to asbestos fibers within their sleeping quarters from overhead pipes.
 Because of the confined spaces and amount of asbestos used onboard, these soldiers and shipyard workers are some of those most affected by asbestos-related diseases, today.

 Marines – Like other branches of the U.S. Military, Marines faced the same dangers of asbestos exposure in vehicles, on ships, and inside military bases.